joeysapp/bennoBot/README.md

   - This is a fun project, and not a huge over-engineered headache
 - Technicals
   - Discord
+    - `discord.js` is slated to be deprecated, `@discordjs/core` et. all is the upcoming version.
-    - DiscordObject.toString() often does not show everything!
+    - `DiscordObject.toString()` often does not show everything.

 ## Roadmap
 - Simple Markov-based text generation